h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

 Mean-Per-Class-Error
 ''''''''''''''''''''

-The model will stop building after the mean per-class error rate fails to improve.
+The model will stop building after the mean-per-class error rate fails to improve.

 In addition to the above options, Logloss, MSE, RMSE, MAE, RMSLE, and AUC can also be used as the stopping metric.